-Mouth Taping for Sleep - Benefits, Risks, and How it Works
+Do You Need Mouth Taping for Better Sleep?
+Benefits, Risks, and How it Works

 Do you or your spouse have trouble sleeping, or snore so loud that the neighbors are complaining?
 Mouth taping is an increasingly popular practice for many people trying to improve their sleep and reduce snoring.
 It involves taping your mouth closed during sleep to encourage nose breathing.

 Good quality sleep is essential for a flourishing microbiome and overall health.
 Keep reading to learn about mouth taping for sleep, what the research says, and the potential risks of this unique practice.

 What is Mouth Taping and How Does it Work?